amindadgar/amindadgar/README.md

 - Git

-Also I've worked in the past with the tecknologies below:
+Also I've worked in the past with the technologies below:
 - Node Js
 - Node Red
 - Programming ESP8266